 To realise these benefits, countries should support (or as a minimum not oppose) the designation of the 1.4/1.5 GHz band for IMT services at WRC-15.
+Importantly, the fragmented position of countries in the Asia Pacific region in respect of the 1452-1492 MHz band could result in the loss of USD9bn in economic benefits.

 Following WRC-15, there is likely to be a need for some further work on technical conditions around use of the band and possibly standardisation activity in 3GPP (depending on the band plans adopted).
 Harmonisation will allow industry to be more certain of investment and the scale of the potential market enabled by the band.
 It will then be up to regulators to determine national process for making the band available for commercial services.
-A clear outcome is required at WRC-15 to allow national regulators to move forward.
+A positive outcome at WRC-15 supporting the use of the 1.4/1.5 GHz band will allow national regulators to move forward to make the band available for IMT services.

-17 Future values are discounted at 10% p.a.
+18 Future values are discounted at 10% p.a.
 The 10% discount rate is used as it is not clear where the benefits go - it is appropriate to use a commercial rather than a social discount rate under these conditions.